Monday, December 16, 2013

 Lemons never Lie (Donald E. Westlake aka Richard Stark, 1971)

-Alan Grofield is a stage actor that runs summer theater (whatever the hell that is?) in some rural godforsaken place.
-This requires money and he finances this whole operation by occasional theft.
+Alan Grofield is a stage actor who runs summer theatre (whatever the hell that is?) in some rural godforsaken place.
+This requires money, and he finances this whole operation by occasional theft.
 Because, you see, he's also a professional thief.

-Could decent novel would ever be possible to come out of such a moronic premise?
+Could a decent novel ever come out of such a moronic premise?
 I don't think so, not even when written by one of the genre's greatest craftsmen.

-After initial setup, it turns into cat-and-mouse kind of chase around USA involving Grofield and some insane psychopathic asshole Myers.
-It is written very simplistic and fast paced with a decent body count piling, so it is pretty easy read.
-Quite fluent too although on few occasions the whole thing becomes simply laughable.
+After initial setup, it turns into a cat-and-mouse kind of chase around the USA involving Grofield and some insane psychopathic asshole, Myers.
+It is written in a fast-paced and straightforward style, with a decent body count piling up, making it easy to read and follow.
+Quite fluent too, although on a few occasions the whole thing becomes simply laughable.
 I think I shall remember it by one of the most original torturing scenes - our main man Grofield strips down some poor schmuck and starts opening the front door.
-Since outside is so cold, guy gets terrified of catching pneumonia and immediately spills everything out to his ruthless torturer.
+Since the outside is so cold, the guy gets terrified of catching pneumonia and immediately spills everything out to his ruthless torturer.
 I kid you not, read it yourself (page 193) if you don't believe me.

 Not good, not bad.
-Something you take on a plane and forget about when you arrive to your destination and pick up the next book.
+Something you take on a plane and forget about when you arrive at your destination and pick up the next book.

 2.5/5